Duruvan/ttlb-analyzer/README.md

 ## Instructions
 Download the package containing the source code and the extract the folder to a location accessible by the desired compiler.
 Compile and run main.py.

+## Approach
+1) Retrieve relevant data from the csv file.
+2) Initialize the analyzer class.
+3) Generate a list containing color codes based on object size classes.
+4) Calculate percentage of time to last byte in sample in a list and generate separate lists with the corresponding classification and time to last byte values.
+5) Generate the plot with the appropriate colors and add labels.

 ## Main methods

 ### ttlb_analyzer.py